airbnb/chronon/docs/source/authoring_features/GroupBy.md

 The output of aggregations with scala values on map types is another map with aggregates as values.

 Limitations:
-- Map key needs to be string - because avro doesn't like it any other way
+- Map key needs to be string - because avro doesn't like it any other way.
 - Map aggregations cannot be coupled with bucketing for now.
 We will add support later.
 - Aggregations need to be time independent for now - will add support for timed version later.